jadeleafmoon/solo-api-turnip/README.md

 3. Run localhost:3000 in POSTMAN

 An example URI
-- The following will retrieve all products.
+- The following will retrieve the product with id 2.
 ```
-GET localhost:3000/products
+GET localhost:3000/products/2
 ```